swarbler/bestof/tech/pc-builds/cpu-and-gpu.md

 - **power supply:** *at least 750W*
 - **CPU cooler:** Phantom Spirit 120

-{: .note }
-If ASRock Steel Legend is out of stock, the Gigabyte B650 Aorus Elite AX V2 is a good alternative
+> If ASRock Steel Legend is out of stock, the Gigabyte B650 Aorus Elite AX V2 is a good alternative

-{: .note }
-If you find the RTX 4070 for a lot cheaper than the Super model, then get that
+> If you find the RTX 4070 for a lot cheaper than the Super model, then get that

 {: .alternative-title }
 > Another good GPU